Jahia/provisioning-tutorials/02-luxe-mariadb/README.md

 Building on top of the [previous tutorial](../01-personal-api-tokens), we're going to:

-* start Jahia Enterprise, single node
+- start Jahia Enterprise, single node
-* start a MariaDB container with an empty database
+- start a MariaDB container with an empty database
-* Link MariaDB and Jahia, then initialize the database
+- Link MariaDB and Jahia, then initialize the database
-* Install Digitall
+- Install Digitall

 The provisioning script is getting slightly more complex, as we need to install all the modules needed by Digitall.

-We will also need use docker-compose to spin-up the environment.
+We will also need use docker compose to spin-up the environment.

 ## Instructions